Cgameworld/BrushSizeUnlimiter/README.md

 ![Brush Ingame](https://raw.githubusercontent.com/Cgameworld/BrushSizeUnlimiter/master/preview1.jpg)

-This mod raises the maximum size that brushes can be set to with the ingame and devmode tools.
+This mod raises the maximum size that brushes can be set to in the tool menu and the devmode panel.

 Works both ingame and in the asset editor.
 The mod on default sets the maximum brush size to 10000.